About

 Photo: Britten Leigh Photography

 Broadly speaking, my research has investigated how climate change, vegetation structure, and disturbance interact in terrestrial ecosystems.
 I have used the physical and biological deposits in lake cores and botanical material in museum collections to develop these long-term histories.
 North American regions where I have worked include the mountains of Southern California, the Upper Midwest, Ontario, Alberta, and northern New England.
+Knowing what has driven ecosystem change in the past can help us understand future scenarios of change on a warming planet.
 Details and publications on these projects are available on my Research page.
-Knowing what has driven ecosystem change in the past can help us understand future scenarios of change on a warming planet.

 Baldwin Lake, August 2012

-Leave a Reply
+Leave a comment